Partition function of the Levin-Wen model

 where the first sum $\sum_{\{ l_i\}/g}$ is performed over all possible choices of $\{ l_i\}$ such that $\sum_{i=1}^n l_i=g$ and where the product of binomials accounts for all possible permutations of the $g$ strings considered.
 Equation (\ref{eq:G}) can be interpreted as the result of $g$ strings (one in each hole) fusing in $k_1$ and $k_2$ ``above" and ``below" the $g$ holes of the surface and imposing that these two strings $k_1$ and $k_2$ fuse \mbox{into $k$}.

 As a first result, one then gets a simple expression of the ground-state degeneracy

-where we introduced the Euler-Poincar\'e characteristic $\chi=2-2g$.
-This simple form is reminiscent from the doubled structure of the topological phase emerging from the Levin-Wen model.
-Indeed, as expected, $\mathcal D_0$ can be identified as the square of the quantity derived in Ref.~\cite{Barkeshli09} for non-doubled theories (see also \cite{Verlinde88} for an older derivation in the context of conformal field theories).
+where we introduced the Euler-Poincar\'e characteristic \mbox{$\chi=N_{\rm v}-N_{\rm l}+N_{\rm p}$}, where $N_{\rm v}, N_{\rm l}$, and $N_{\rm p}$ denote the total number of vertices, links, and plaquettes, respectively.
+For a compact surface of genus $g$, one has $\chi=2-2g$.
+This simple form is reminiscent of the doubled structure of the topological phase emerging from the Levin-Wen model.
+Indeed, as expected, $\mathcal D_0$ can be identified as the square of the quantity derived in Ref.~\cite{Barkeshli09} for non-doubled theories (see also Ref.\cite{Verlinde88} for an older derivation in the context of conformal field theories).

 As explained in Refs~\cite{Kadar10,Burnell10,Burnell11_1,Kirillov11}, $\mathcal D_0$ is exactly the Turaev-Viro invariant \cite{Turaev92}.
 Hence, Eq.~(\ref{eq:gse_deg}) can be considered as an explicit form of this invariant for any UMTC.
 For a surface with $g=0$, one gets $\mathcal D_0=1$ (unique ground state), as anticipated in Ref.~\cite{Hu12}.
 For a surface with \mbox{$g=1$}, we find that $\mathcal D_0=n^2$ so that, in this case, the ground-state degeneracy only depends on the number of strings.
-By contrast, for $g \geqslant 2$, $\mathcal D_0$ depends on the quantum dimensions $d_j$'s which can be different for a fixed $n$.
-For non-modular theories, a general formula of $\mathcal D_0$ in terms of $6j$ symbols can be found in Ref.~\cite{Hu12}.
+More generally, $\mathcal D_0$ on a torus is given by the number of particles contained in the Drinfel'd double ${\rm D} (\mathcal C)$ \cite{Drinfeld87}.
+By contrast, for $g \geqslant 2$, $\mathcal D_0$ depends on the quantum dimensions $d_j$'s which can be different for a fixed~$n$.
+For non-modular theories, a general formula of~$\mathcal D_0$ in terms of $6j$ symbols can be found in Ref.~\cite{Hu12}.

 Then, according to the above discussion, one gets:

 where the first binomial takes into account all the possibilities to choose the position of the $q$ nontrivial fluxons among the $N_{\rm p}$ plaquettes.
 The last product of binomials accounts for all possible permutations of the different strings in the set of these $q$ nontrivial fluxons.
 The first sum is performed over all possible choices of $\{ l_i\}$ such that $\sum_{i=2}^n l_i=q$ (here the case $i=1$ is discarded since it does not correspond to an excitation).
 The last two sums are performed over the possible values of $k_1$ and $k_2$ which are the inner and outer fluxons, respectively.